 Claude Cowork for construction firms: secure bid, contract, and project document work

 Construction firms want to know whether Claude Cowork can take the document load off a bid or a project without leaking competitive pricing or a client contract.
-According to Statistics Canada, 12.2% of Canadian businesses now use AI, double the rate a year earlier, so estimators and PMs are already trying these tools.
+According to Statistics Canada (2026), 9.2% of Canadian construction businesses used AI in the 12 months to the second quarter of 2026, against 19.2% across all industries.
 The duty to protect bid and contract confidentiality stays with the firm.

-Mike Pearlstein, CISSP, MSc AI, founder of Fusion Computing, which has secured IT for Canadian construction firms across Toronto, Hamilton, and Metro Vancouver since 2012.
+Mike Pearlstein, CISSP, MSc Computer Science (AI), founder of Fusion Computing, which has secured IT for Canadian construction firms across Toronto, Hamilton, and Metro Vancouver since 2012.

 Book a Consultation

-• Scope it to one bid, never the whole tender archive.
+• Scope Cowork to 1 bid or project folder, never the whole tender archive.

 Can construction firms use Claude Cowork on bids and contracts?